andinsummer/sadyetitranslation/README.md

 ```
 ·Translation scope: Snupin (Snape/Lupin)
 ·I am the only one involved in the entire process
-·Please email or Tumblr for repo<3
+·Please email or Tumblr for repo<3（IF U DON'T HAVE PASSWORD SEED E-MAIL TO ME!
+MISSFUWORLD@OUTLOOK.COM)
 ```